StarConKW/starconkw.github.io/index.md

 ---

 <div class="lead pretty-links">
 StarCon is a two-day software engineering conference held at the **University of Waterloo**.
-Join us for two days of ten minute lighting talks about technology, computer science, programming, and the joy of learning about them!
+Join us for two days of ten minute lightning talks about technology, computer science, programming, and the joy of learning about them!

 ## Who's speaking?
 Can I apply to speak?